 |Device is less secure

 There is a trade-off between being online and being secure.

 Why so?
-Because once you are in the network, your private data leaks: DNS requests, unencrypted data exchange, hidden application usage statistics, device usage statistics.
-You're taking back the phishing emails, scam, viruses and adware.
+Because once you are in the network, your private data leaks: DNS requests, unencrypted data exchange, hidden application usage statistics, and device usage statistics.
+You're taking back the phishing emails, scam, viruses, and adware.

 The safest system is a vault underneath the ground.